MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab1_Activities.md

 6. Click **Next.**

-7. On the Unify your customer activity data screen set the following values:
+7. On the Unify your customer activity data screen, set the following values:

 	- Event activity: ActivityTypeDisplay
 	- Timestamp: ReviewDate